-4.26 We are working with local partners, including Cambridgeshire County Council and Peterborough City Council, to make the sub-region the most welcoming place for Serving Personnel, Reservists, Veterans, and their families including the Bereaved.
+4.41 We are working with local partners, including Cambridgeshire County Council and Peterborough City Council, to make our area the most welcoming place for Serving Personnel, Reservists, Veterans, and their families including the Bereaved.
 We want to ensure support is available and services are better connected, especially to support Veterans, Reservists, and their families to upskill and access employment, recognising the unique skills that they bring.
-The Combined Authority has already signed-up to the Armed Forces Covenant and we would like to introduce further support to this part of the Armed Forces Community.
+The Combined Authority has already signed-up to the Armed Forces Covenant and we would like to introduce further support to this part of the Armed Forces Community including independent living skills and financial literacy training to support transition.
 Therefore, we are extending our learning offer to all eligible learners covered by the Armed Forces Covenant for all Serving Personnel, Reservists, Veterans, and their families including the Bereaved for fully funded AEB funded courses.
-We strongly encourage all Combined Authority funded providers to sign-up to the Armed Forces Covenant.